Hodgkin Lymphoma (HL)

-Hodgkin lymphoma, also known as Hodgkin disease, is not as common as NHL.
-According to the American Cancer Society, approximately 9,000 new cases of HL are projected each year.
-Although the cancer can occur in both children and adults, it is most commonly diagnosed in young adults between the ages of 15 and 35 and in older adults over age 50.
+HL, also known as Hodgkin disease, is not as common as NHL.
+Approximately 9,000 new cases of HL are projected each year.
+Although HL can occur in both children and adults, it is most commonly diagnosed in young adults between the ages of 20 and 34 years.

-Hodgkin lymphoma is characterized by the presence of very large cells called Reed-Sternberg (R-S) cells, although other abnormal cell types may be present.
-HL usually starts in the lymph nodes, and often spreads from one lymph node to another and can also spread to other organs.
+HL is characterized by the presence of very large cells called Reed-Sternberg (RS) cells, although other abnormal cell types may be present.
+HL usually starts in the lymph nodes; however, it often spreads from one lymph node to another and can also spread to other organs.

 Common signs and symptoms of HL include swelling of the lymph nodes (which is often but not always painless), fever, night sweats, unexplained weight loss, and lack of energy.
 While most people who have these complaints will not have HL, anyone with persistent symptoms should be seen by a physician to make sure that lymphoma is not present.

-Hodgkin lymphoma has been divided into two main classifications; these are classical HL (CHL), which accounts for most cases of HL, and nodular lymphocyte predominant HL.
-The type of HL a patient has may affect treatment choices.
+HL has been divided into two main classifications: classical HL (CHL), which accounts for 90 to 95 percent of cases, and nodular lymphocyte predominant HL.
+The type of HL a patient has may affect their treatment choices.

 Classical Hodgkin Lymphoma

-Nodular Sclerosis CHL is the most common subtype of HL, accounting for between 60 percent and 80 percent of all cases of HL.
-In nodular sclerosis CHL, the involved lymph nodes contain R-S cells mixed with normal white blood cells.
+Nodular Sclerosis CHL is the most common subtype of HL, accounting for 60 to 80 percent of all HL cases.
+In nodular (knot-like) sclerosis CHL, the involved lymph nodes contain RS cells mixed with normal white blood cells.
 The lymph nodes often contain a lot of scar tissue, which is where the name nodular sclerosis (scarring) originates.
-The disease is more common in women than men, and it usually affects adolescents and adults under 50.
-The great majority of patients are cured with current treatments.
+The disease is more common in women than in men, and it usually affects adolescents and adults under the age of 50.
+The majority of patients are cured with current treatments.

-Mixed Cellularity CHL accounts for about 15 percent to 30 percent of all cases of HL and is found more commonly in men than women.
-With this type of CHL, the lymph nodes contain many R-S cells in addition to several other cell types.
-It primarily affects older adults.
+Mixed Cellularity CHL accounts for about 15 to 30 percent of all HL cases.
+The disease is found more commonly in men than in women, and it primarily affects older adults.
+With this type of CHL, the lymph nodes contain many RS cells in addition to several other cell types.
 More advanced disease is usually present by the time this subtype is diagnosed.

-Lymphocyte-depletion CHL is rarely diagnosed.
-Abundant R-S cells and few normal lymphocytes are present in the lymph nodes of patients with this subtype, which is aggressive and usually not diagnosed until it is widespread through the body.
+Lymphocyte-Depletion CHL is rarely diagnosed.
+Abundant RS cells and few normal lymphocytes are present in the lymph nodes of patients with this subtype, which is aggressive and usually not diagnosed until it is widespread throughout the body.

-Lymphocyte-rich CHL accounts for less than five percent of HL cases.
-The disease may be diffuse (spread out) or nodular (knot-like) in form and is characterized by the presence of numerous normal-appearing lymphocytes and classical R-S cells.
-This subtype of HL is usually diagnosed at an early stage in adults and has a low relapse (returns after treatment) rate.
+Lymphocyte-Rich CHL accounts for less than five percent of HL cases.
+The disease may be diffuse (spread out) or nodular in form and is characterized by the presence of numerous normal- appearing lymphocytes and classic RS cells.
+This subtype of HL is usually diagnosed at an early stage in adults and has a low relapse (disease returns after treatment) rate.

 Lymphocyte Predominant Hodgkin Lymphoma

-Nodular Lymphocyte Predominant HL accounts for five percent to 10 percent of all HL cases.
+Nodular Lymphocyte Predominant HL accounts for five to 10 percent of all HL cases.
 It affects men more often than women and is usually diagnosed before the age of 35.
 In nodular lymphocyte predominant HL, most of the lymphocytes found in the lymph nodes are normal (not cancerous).
-Typical R-S cells are usually not found in this subtype, but large, abnormal B-cells, sometimes referred to as popcorn cells, can be seen, as well as small B-cells, which may be distributed in a nodular (knot-like) pattern within the tissues.
+Typical RS cells are usually not found in this subtype, but large, abnormal B cells (sometimes referred to as popcorn cells) can be seen as well as small B cells, which may be distributed in a nodular pattern within the tissues.
 This subtype is usually diagnosed at an early stage and is not very aggressive.
-In many ways, this form of HL resembles indolent (slowgrowing) B-cell NHL with late recurrences.
+In many ways, this form of HL resembles indolent (slow-growing) B-cell NHL with late recurrences.

-Although the cure rate in HL is already high, research continues to look for ways to treat the small minority of patients who are resistant (refractory) to treatment and those who relapse.
-Many promising therapies are currently under investigation in clinical trials for HL.
-Types of therapy under investigation include:
+Although the cure rate in HL is already high, research continues to look for ways to treat the minority of patients who are resistant (refractory) to treatment and those who relapse.
+Many promising therapies are currently under investigation in clinical trials for HL including:

-Clinical trials are crucial in identifying effective drugs and determining optimal doses for lymphoma patients.
-Patients interested in participating in a clinical trial should talk to their physician or contact LRF's Helpline for an individualized clinical trial search by calling (800) 500-9976 or emailing email@example.com.
+Clinical trials are crucial in identifying effective drugs and determining optimal doses for patients with lymphoma.
+Patients interested in participating in a clinical trial should talk to their physician or contact the LRF Helpline for an individualized clinical trial search by calling (800) 500-9976 or emailing email@example.com.

-Lymphoma survivors should have regular visits with a physician who is familiar with their medical history as well as with the treatments they have received.
-Medical tests, such as blood tests and computed axial tomography (CAT) scans, may be required at various times during remission to evaluate the need for additional treatment.
+Patients with lymphoma should have regular visits with a physician who is familiar with their medical history and the treatments they have received.
+Medical tests (such as blood tests and computed axial tomography [CAT] scans) may be required at various times during remission to evaluate the need for additional treatment.

-Some treatments can cause long-term effects or late effects, which can vary based on duration and frequency of treatments, age, gender, and overall health at the time of treatment.
-Doctors will also check for these effects during follow-up care.
+Some treatments can cause long-term effects or late effects, which can vary based on duration and frequency of treatments, age, gender, and the overall health of each patient at the time of treatment.
+A physician will check for these effects during follow-up care..